canta2899/vindriktning-iot/README.md

 - `configuration` provides a shell script in order to configure the project before building
 - `docker-compose.yml` the docker-compose file used to organize the multi-container stack

+## Requirements

+### Hardware

+- VINDRIKTNING by Ikea
+- D1 Mini by Wemos
+- USB-C to USB Cable (one for each sensor unit)
+- Dupont Cables
+- Soldering Iron
+- PH0 Screwdriver

+### Software

+Since the proposed solution is completely based on Docker containers except for the sensor's firmware, you'll only need:

+- Docker Engine running on a supported architecture
+- PlatformIO in order to build the custom VINDRIKTNING firmware (check out the [VSCode Extension](https://platformio.org/install/ide?install=vscode))

 ## Usage Guide

 ### Customize and configure your VINDRIKTNING units